 This does not mean most people with blood in their stool have cancer.
 Many do not.
 But it is one of the key reasons bleeding should not just be self-diagnosed forever as “probably piles”.

-When blood in stool is more likely to be minor
+When bleeding is more likely to be minor

 When blood in stool could be more serious